-Associate Professor of Obstetrics and Gynecology, Ryan Residency Training Program Director, Associate Dean for Curriculum-Clinical Sciences, Medical University of South Carolina, Charleston, SC
+Professor of Obstetrics and Gynecology, Ryan Residency Training Program Director, William M. Bristow Endowed Chair for Family Planning, Medical University of South Carolina, Charleston, SC

 Principal Research Scientist, Guttmacher Institute